meilisearch/specifications/text/0118-search-api.md

 This parameter is taken into account when `attributesToHighlight` is specified.
 See [3.1.8. `attributesToHighlight`](#318-attributestohighlight) section.

 - 🔴 Sending a value with a different type than `String` for `highlightPreTag` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

+If `attributesToHighlight` is omitted while `highlightPreTag` is specified, there is no error.

 #### 3.1.10. `highlightPostTag`